-Students in their final year of a graduate program in allopathic or osteopathic medicine, pharmacy, dentistry, nursing (midwives, nurse practitioners, nurse educators), physician assisting, physical therapy, social work, or clinical psychology.
+Students in their final year of a graduate program in allopathic or osteopathic medicine, pharmacy, dentistry, nursing (midwives, nurse practitioners, nurse educators), occupational therapy, physician assisting, physical therapy, public health, social work, or clinical psychology in West Virginia can apply.

-Go to cfwv.com and submit the application by October 16, 2019.
-The Health Sciences Service Program is a recruitment incentive program for health professions students interested in primary care and rural health in West Virginia.
+Go to cfwv.com and submit the application by October 15, 2019.
+The Health Sciences Service Program is a loan repayment program for health professions students interested in primary care and rural health in West Virginia.